Sudhan-Dahake/Trigram-Model-Baby-Name-Gen/README.md

 2. **Generate names:**

-Run the script to train the model on the 'names.txt' dataset and generate a list (100) names.
+Run the script to train the model on the 'names.txt' dataset and generate a list of (100) names.
 ```bash
 python Trigram_Model_Name_Generator.py
 ```